ansemjo/homepage/content/post/2017/local-pxe-boot/index.md

 # 1. motivation

 Today I set out to setup a local CentOS mirror for quicker PXE installations of my virtual machines.
-In the long run this will probably be superseded by a [Spacewalk] machine and until now [netboot.xyz] has served me well.
+In the long run this will probably be superseded by a [Spacewalk] machine (**update:** discontinued on May 31, 2020) and until now [netboot.xyz] has served me well.
 For the time being I just wanted a faster alternative.

 The kpxe file for [netboot.xyz] is tiny and can easily be used with the builtin TFTP server of OpenWRT / LEDE project or any other TFTP server.
 It uses signatures to verify the downloaded files, _however_ it keeps downloading all the files over http because https keeps timing out for me.
 So, yeah.
 Also you are downloading a lot of data multiple times if you're deploying multiple machines.